Neuroplant-Resources/Neuroplant-OWL/README.md

 	```

 ## Using the Worm Counter GUI
 The Worm Counter GUI allows users to automate the counting of C. elegans on a 4 well plate.
 The algorithm will detect up to 4 assay plates in any configuration.
-To ensure that the algorithm provides accurate counts for your images, be sure to follow the instructuions in the [image capture workflow] ...link to workflow...
+To ensure that the algorithm provides accurate counts for your images, be sure to follow the instructuions in the [image capture workflow](https://docs.google.com/document/d/1WqvyStj1oJBW2A7Xqlo0mq0W0xOidGS7VAgk4tvFv_Y/edit?usp=sharing)

 #### Welcom Window: This is where you will choose to process a single image or a batch of images.
 Just click on the radio button that matches your needs: